-For many colleges, the application process is a numbers game; students with the highest GPAs, ACT scores and SAT scores are admitted without question.
+For many colleges, the application process is a numbers game; students with the highest GPAs, ACT scores and SAT scores are admitted without hesitation.
 At the University of Northern Colorado, we know test taking isn’t for everyone.
-To accommodate the needs of students with an Index Score of 93 and below and/or those students with a high-school GPA below 2.5 interested in pursuing a college degree, UNC now offers the Insight Questionnaire as an alternative way to understanding potential students and their goals.
-This option gives creative students the chance to thrive in a college environment regardless of test taking skills.
+For students who may not have scored as high as they desired in the classroom UNC now offers the Insight Questionnaire as an alternative way to understanding potential students and their goals.
+This option gives students the chance to thrive in a college environment regardless of test taking skills.

 Personalizing the Path to Higher Education

-As a pilot study for the next two years, first year undergraduate applicants with an Index Score of 93 and below and/or a high-school GPA below 2.5 are required to complete an Insight Questionnaire – a written assessment designed to measure students’ nontraditional academic behaviors.
+As part of a two-year pilot study, first year undergraduate applicants may be asked to complete an Insight Questionnaire – a written assessment designed to measure students’ nontraditional academic behaviors in an effort to get to know the applicant better.
 Personal traits include self-concept, realistic expectations, ability to set short and long term goals, leadership skills and community involvement, among others.

 By acknowledging noncognitive variables in testing, research has discovered these benefits: